monjer/webpack-basic/README.md

 # webpack-basic

-Some basic demo for webpack
+Some basic demo for webpack3.

 All the demo is based on offical Webpack3 document introduction.